Gambling-Free Day Counter

 Why Tracking Recovery Matters

-Behavioral psychology research consistently shows that visual progress tracking reinforces positive behavior change.
-When you see a growing number of gambling-free days, your brain registers it as an achievement worth protecting — making it easier to resist the next urge.
+Behavioral psychology research suggests that visual progress tracking can reinforce positive behavior change.
+When you see a growing number of gambling-free days, it may be easier to protect the progress you have already made.

 Tracking also builds accountability.
 Whether you share your progress with a support person or keep it private, the act of monitoring creates a feedback loop that strengthens your commitment.
 Your data stays entirely on your device — we do not collect or store any personal information.